level1337noob/nesemu/README.md

 Some TODOs i forgot
-Making the Opcode Disassembly in the Cpu Log only shows the registers pc sp processor status in their font style Remaking the PPU last time was on a nametable bug
+Making the Opcode Disassembly in the Cpu Log only shows the registers pc sp processor status in their font style Remaking the PPU scrolling v-ram address and shifting the attribute and background registers were bugged in timing so i had to remake it again